amandoabreu/amandoabreu.github.io/_posts/2019-17-09-useful-command-i-use-all-the-time.md

 ---
-title: Useful command I use all the time
+title: Useful commands I use all the time
 layout: page
 newsletter: false
 comments: true